 Here are some that might seem familiar:

-• Being called a “girl” as a professional, full-time staff member
+- Being called a “girl” as a professional, full-time staff member

-• Prominent leadership figures subtly attributing career successes to affirmative action efforts
+- Prominent leadership figures subtly attributing career successes to affirmative action efforts

-• Assumptions of being “angry” about something when we are professionally critiquing an exclusionary policy, practice, or protocol
+- Assumptions of being “angry” about something when we are professionally critiquing an exclusionary policy, practice, or protocol

 Thank goodness, I have learned that I do not have to stay within environments where microaggressions are commonplace.
 I have also learned how to discern where these types of work environments might be through the use of prior research and keen attention during interview processes.

 Through mutual support systems and networks, colleagues and I have talked about ways to navigate these instances.
 Do we see it as a teachable moment and a brief lesson in diversity education?
 Do we call for the organization to establish diversity training sessions?
 Do we ignore it?
-Do we speak on it?
+Do we speak about it?

 Honestly, there are just as many approaches as there are individuals and identities to navigate.
 Most of the time, understanding what to do comes on a case-by-case basis.
 However, here are a few things that have helped me in the past, and I hope that they will assist you if you ever have to navigate these murky waters: